Friday, 8 September 2017

 In the field

-1. Volume - start with snapflap travel as recommended by the manufacturer, and adjust later.
+1. Volume - start with snapflap travel as recommended by the manufacturer.

-2. Saturation limit - adjust to match elevator deflection at apex of turn.
+2. Upper deadband - adjust to match elevator deflection at apex of turn.
 Practical tests have shown that the optimal value varies according to the wind conditions.
 Use audio alert as a tuning aid.

-3. Deadband - set deadband to suppress snapflap during minor pitch corrections.
+3. Lower deadband - set deadband to suppress snapflap during minor pitch corrections.
 Use audio alert as a tuning aid.

 4. Expo - set this to linear (zero) for first flights and tune.